Tyrn/wei/the-insider-en.typ

 #chapter("The Eighth Chapter,")[where Terence Bemish pays taxes with  fallen leaves while the rock with
-an ancient foretelling is dug out at the construction.]
+an ancient foretelling is dug out at the construction]

      Ashinik was born into a peasant family that was ruined during the civil war.
 His father was recruited into the local prince's army  and killed there